rjashby/Wheres-My-Sammich/Project-Log.md

 5:04 - Still blasting through tutorial.
 It says it's 12 hours, but you pause nearly every 5 minutes to code a new algorithm.
 So, I'm going to have to finish this tutorial some other time and start coding this evening.
 I'm outta time to study.

 5:30 - Updating my knowledge of forms in React : https://reactjs.org/docs/forms.html

+6:00 - Doing React Form tutorial.
+This is never going to end.